 - Off duty

-- Personal conveyance refers to the use of a commercial motor vehicle (CMV) for personal use while off duty.
+- Personal conveyance refers to using a commercial motor vehicle (CMV) for personal use while off duty.

 Who Has to Follow Personal Conveyance Rules?